bvwells/go-patterns/README.md

 Decorator | Attach additional responsibilities to an object dynamically keeping the same interface.
 Decorators provide a flexible alternative to subclassing for extending functionality. | Implemented
 Facade | Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use. |
 Flyweight | Use sharing to support large numbers of similar objects efficiently. |
-Proxy | Provide a surrogate or placeholder for another object to control access to it. |
+Proxy | Provide a surrogate or placeholder for another object to control access to it. | Implemented

 ## Behavioral [![GoDoc](https://godoc.org/github.com/bvwells/go-patterns/behavioral?status.svg)](https://godoc.org/github.com/bvwells/go-patterns/behavioral)